STEP-BY-STEP GUIDE ON HOW TO IMPORT A CAR INTO SINGAPORE

 - Car must be able to permanently indicate/display vehicular speed in units of km/h

 Take note that only vehicles lesser than 3 years of age can be imported and registered in Singapore.
 Of exception are classic cars, which have to be at least 35 years of age at the time of import.
+You can engage an experienced import professional like our company to assist you in the import of the car into Singapore.

 Obtain the following from the vehicle manufacturer or authorised agent: